Ganesh2002f/Registration-Login-Form/README.md

-This project is a Login and Registration System built using Spring Boot, Spring Security, and Thymeleaf.
+This project is a Login and Registration System built using Spring Boot, Spring Security.
 It provides secure user authentication and stores passwords using BCrypt Password Encoder.

 Registration Page :- This is registration form where user fill his details and get register